 Unknown to him, his attacks were lazily rebuffed by his adversary, its swishing tails lashing out and breaking the debris apart like plaster, showering the area with crumbling bits of stone and dust.
 With every flickering parry, it pawed its way closer towards the last of the Oración Seis.

 Midnight snapped out of his self-induced trance with a jarring shudder.
 A whirring magic seal hovered in the air above him, sinking the ground beneath him in a wide circular impression.
 A foggy red mist rose up around his person, shrouding him from view.

 The white in his lone eye bled black before pervading his sclera in a glowing crimson, his pupil then narrowing into a long, vertical slit.
 Gradually, the tar-like shadow on his wounds began to stretch, spreading over the rest of his body, bulking up his mass to ungodly proportions.

 Midnight looked down, revelling the sensation of his new-found power as their surroundings began to distort and ripple, the fabric of reality tearing apart at the seams.
 It gave way to a void; a black well of nothingness that stretched on forever, tinged with a dark shade of red as if the fiery hell of sulphur and brimstone awaited at the other side.

-"You're not the only one," he snarled, a fanged smile on his lips.
+"You're not the only one," he snarled.
 "Who can turn into a monster."